Frequently Asked Questions

 What is the portal and the e-bulletin?

 The portal is a regionally developed, open access, website that provides a ‘window to the world’ to the important work that we are undertaking.
-The portal is managed by the region’s BSP and provides a wealth of invaluable information and data, via the knowledge hub, to support planning and delivery purposes.
+The portal is managed by the region’s BSP and provides a wealth of invaluable information and data to support planning and delivery purposes.
 Each designated teaching school has an individual ‘landing page’ that can be used to spring board to your local website.

 The e-bulletin is an attempt to coordinate our communications with the region and to ensure that you do not miss important information, actions and opportunities that could otherwise get lost in all the ‘traffic’.
 This e-bulletin includes information that we are asked to share, by national colleagues including the DfE and TSC, and often includes opportunities to get involved in activity, sometimes accompanied by funding.
 Where at all possible we try to avoid contact outside of this weekly publication which is also posted on the portal, so you can easily access back copies.